Matt Maher

-Matthew Guion Maher (born November 10, 1974) is a Canadian contemporary Christian music (CCM) artist, songwriter, and worship leader from Newfoundland, Canada, who lives in the United States.
+Matthew Guion Maher (born November 10, 1974) is a Canadian Catholic contemporary Christian music artist, songwriter, and worship leader based in the United States.
 Three of his nine albums have reached the Top 25 Christian Albums Billboard chart and four of his singles have reached the Top 25 Christian Songs chart.
 His notable writing credits include "Your Grace Is Enough", "I Will Rise", "Because He Lives (Amen)", "Christ Is Risen", and "Lord I Need You".
 Maher has been nominated for nine Grammy Awards in his career and was awarded the Songwriter of the Year at the 2015 GMA Dove Awards.
-He is a practicing Catholic.

-Personal life
+Early life

 Maher was born and raised in Newfoundland, Canada.
 His parents recognized his musical talent, and he grew up taking piano lessons and immersing himself in a broad variety of music and playing in concert and jazz ensembles, singing in a choir, and playing in a garage rock band.

 Maher started his post-secondary studies at Memorial University of Newfoundland and continued his studies in the Jazz Department at Arizona State University.
 He studied jazz piano and earned a music degree there.
 He paid for his first three years of college by playing piano in a hotel.

-Maher is married to Kristin Fisher; they live in Nashville, Tennessee, with their daughter and two sons.

 Career

 His first label was the Spirit and Song, a division of OCP Publications, where he released his first three collections.
 Early in 2007 Maher signed to Essential Records.
 He released his first big-label album (and his fourth album overall) Empty and Beautiful on April 8, 2008.
 His second album with Essential Records (and his fifth album overall), Alive Again, was released on September 22, 2009.
 In late 2009, Maher toured with Michael W. Smith, Meredith Andrews and Phil Stacey on the "New Hallelujah Tour".
 Alive Again peaked at No. 6 on Billboard magazine's Top Christian Albums chart in 2009.

 When Pope Benedict XVI visited the United States in April 2008, Maher was asked to lead worship for crowds of thousands at the Rally for Youth and Seminarians in Yonkers, New York, which also featured Kelly Clarkson, tobyMac and Third Day, among other musicians.
 He was subsequently interviewed on Fox News, where he played his title track from Empty and Beautiful.

 Maher was a guest singer songwriter speaker at Crowder's Fantastical Church Music Conference at Baylor University in late 2010 put on by the David Crowder Band.
 In early 2011 he toured the United States on the Rock And Worship Roadshow headlined by MercyMe.

-Maher performed "Lord, I Need You" before a crowd of nearly four million, including Pope Francis, for World Youth Day 2013 in Rio, Brazil.
+Maher played "Lord, I Need You" before a crowd of nearly four million, including Pope Francis, during Eucharistic adoration at World Youth Day 2013 in Rio, Brazil.
 Other youth activities he has participated in include the 2013, 2015, and 2017 National Catholic Youth Conferences, all held in Indianapolis, Indiana.
 He also sang at the 2014 March for Life.